 4th instar larvae will chew out a circular area in milkweed leaves, this helps reduce the amount of sticky sap that flows as the larva feeds:

 5th instar Monarch larvae are voracious and quickly consume entire leaves.
 In order to minimize the flow of the milkweed's sap, they will sometimes chew a notch in the leaf's petiole, causing the leaf to hang down.
 This behavior is known as flagging.

 Milkweed Beetle - Feeding by this red and black beetle is characterized by a notching of the tips of the milkweed leaves.

-Tussock Moth - Feeding by these hairy caterpillars is extreme.
+Milkweed Tussock Moth (Euchaetes egle) - Feeding by these hairy caterpillars is extreme.
 Large numbers of caterpillars are commonly found on a single plant which they completely defoliate.